LibertyDSNP/spec/README.md

 ### Spec Version Release & Changelog Process

-1. Update the version at the top of the the `Overview.md` file for spec
+1. Update the version at the top of the `Overview.md` file for spec
 2. Update the releases table on the `Overview.md` file for spec
 3. Update the releases table on the root `index.md` file
 4. Use the appropriate git tag(s) for the specs `[Spec]-v[Major].[Minor].[Patch]`